KMVT

 KMVT (channel 11) is a television station in Twin Falls, Idaho, United States, affiliated with CBS and The CW Plus.
-It is owned by Gray Television alongside low-power Fox/MyNetworkTV affiliate KSVT-LD (channel 14).
-The two stations share studios on Blue Lakes Boulevard North/US 93 in Twin Falls; KMVT's transmitter is located on Flat Top Butte in unincorporated Jerome County east of Jerome and US 93.
+It is owned by Gray Media alongside low-power, Class A Fox/MyNetworkTV affiliate KSVT-CD (channel 14).
+The two stations share studios on Blue Lakes Boulevard North/US 93 in Twin Falls; KMVT's transmitter is located on Flat Top Butte east of Jerome.

 History

-The station went on the air on June 1, 1955 as KLIX-TV, a sister station to KLIX radio (1310 AM).
+The station went on the air on June 1, 1955, as KLIX-TV, a sister station to KLIX radio (1310 AM).
 It has been a CBS affiliate since sign-on; however, in its early years the station carried programs from ABC and NBC.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.

-In 1957, Ogden, Utah businessman Abe Glasmann purchased the KLIX radio and TV stations and KUTV in Salt Lake City.
-In 1963, Glasmann later sold the radio station, which retained the call letters KLIX.
-He rechristened the TV station KMVT.
-"MVT" stood for "Magic Valley Television," reflecting the area's nickname of "Magic Valley."
+In 1957, Ogden, Utah, businessman Abe Glasmann purchased the KLIX radio and TV stations and KUTV in Salt Lake City.
+In 1963, Glasmann sold the radio station, which retained the call letters KLIX.
+He rechristened the TV station KMVT on June 5.
+"MVT" stood for "Magic Valley Television", reflecting the area's nickname of Magic Valley.

 In 1965, KMVT became the first television station in Idaho to broadcast local programs in color.

 Arthur Mosby and his Western Broadcasting Company of Missoula, Montana, which operated KMSO-TV (now KECI-TV) in Missoula, acquired KMVT in 1970.
 In 1984, control of the station was transferred to the Chapman S. Root 1982 Living Trust.
 The Catamount Broadcast Group acquired the station in 1998 and sold it to the Neuhoff family in 2004.

 On December 31, 1983, prior to its official premiere during Super Bowl XVIII the following month, KMVT notably aired Apple Computer's critically acclaimed Macintosh computer commercial "1984" shortly before midnight, to ensure the ad would qualify for industry awards which were only eligible for ads that aired during 1983.
 Tom Frank, the director-operator at the time, said that the station may have been chosen due to its remote location, and its proximity to Sun Valley, which he described as being a "part time home of many in the entertainment and advertising business".

-In September 2006, KMVT began carrying The CW network on its DT2 subchannel, which was also seen on KTWT-LP (channel 43); in 2012, KTWT switched to MyNetworkTV (with CW programming remaining on the KMVT subchannel), then (after converting to digital operations on channel 14) to Fox.
+In September 2006, KMVT began carrying The CW on its DT2 subchannel, which was also seen on KTWT-LP (channel 43); in 2012, KTWT switched to MyNetworkTV (with CW programming remaining on the KMVT subchannel), then (after converting to digital operations on channel 14) to Fox.
 In 2014, KTWT became KSVT-LD.

-On March 12, 2015, Neuhoff Communications announced the sale of KMVT and KSVT to Gray Television for $17.5 million, pending FCC approval.
-The sale was completed on July 1.
+On March 12, 2015, Neuhoff Communications announced the sale of KMVT and KSVT to Gray Television for $17.5 million; the sale was completed on July 1.

-Programming

-Syndicated programming

-Syndicated programming on this station includes Wheel of Fortune, The Ellen DeGeneres Show, Dr. Phil, and Two and a Half Men among others.
+On July 7, 2025, it was announced that, in an exchange of several stations between Gray Media and the E. W. Scripps Company, KMVT and KSVT-LD would be traded to Scripps, making them sisters to KSAW-LD.